RStudio project

 • Take the capital locations and extract all 19 bioclimatic variables for these (from the SpatRaster object clim)

-• Find the coordinates of 10 other capitol cities and extract the climate values
+• Find the coordinates of 10 other capital cities and extract the climate values

 • Take a look at the description of Coordinate Reference Systems, CRS, by Robert Hijmans